 • Demonstrate and articulate in detail an understanding of the historical, cultural, and social forces that influenced the development of East Slavic culture and the modern states of Eastern Europe from ancient times to the present day.

-• Exhibit critical thinking and analytical skills for examining the interaction between historical and geo-political developments and the development of major aspects of the modern cultures of Eastern Europe.
+• Exhibit critical thinking and analytical skills for examining the interaction between historical and geopolitical developments and the development of major aspects of the modern cultures of Eastern Europe.

-• Demonstrate in written and verbal communication a strong understanding of the major challenges and issues related to cross-cultural service in an East Slavic cultural context.
+• Demonstrate in written and verbal communication a strong understanding of the major challenges and issues related to cross-cultural service in an East Slavic context.

 Request More Info Apply